0x90JMP/0x90JMP.github.io/blog/pythonAesXor/readme.md

 ## Current Detection rate

-We build this C# code and uploaded to [AntiScan.me](https://antiscan.me/).
-The results show that our code is detected by 10/26 of the antivirus scans performed.
+We build this C# code and upload it to [AntiScan.me](https://antiscan.me/).
+The results show that our code is detected by 10/26 of the antivirus scans performed on it.
 We can now create the python3 Crypter and try to lower this detection rate.

 ![Image](initial-scan.png)